bwsw/sj-platform/SJDocs/source/SJ_UI_Guide.rst

       Names of input stream.
 Must be only 't-stream' type.
 Stream for this type of module is 'split' only.
 Stream must exist in database.

 - Outputs*
-     Names of output stream (must be elasticsearch-output, jdbc-ouptut or rest-output).
+     Names of output stream (must be streams.sql-database, streams.elasticsearch or streams.restful).

 - Start From
      Value must be 'newest' (the system reads nothing, waits for new events), 'oldest' (the system reads all input stream events) or datetime (that requires specifying a timestamp and means the system reads events from the stream starting from the specified moment).